 My name is Adam Carter thank you for visiting my Blog.
-A Welshman, originally from the UK, I moved to the Chicago area in 2015 after being invited to teach at a dojo in Palos Hills, Illinois.
+A Welshman, originally from the UK, I moved to the US, Chicago suburbs in 2016 after being invited to teach at a dojo in Palos Hills, Illinois.

+Political unrest caused my instructor to change to Shito-Ryu, training under Kusano Kenji Soke and Tsukada Ryozo of Kusano-ha Shito-Ryu Kenpo Karate-do.
 During the 1980’s and early 1990’s I competed in many karate tournaments throughout the UK and Europe, in kata and kumite winning and placing highly in many of these events, as part a dojo team and individually.
-Prior to this I did a small amount of boxing as a youth.
+Prior to the beginning of my karate journey I did a small amount of boxing as a youth.

 TRAINING